 Note: This post may contain affiliate links.
 If you click a link and make a purchase, I may receive a small commission.
 All opinions are my own.

-Getting a chance to see both the raw wilderness and the rugged coast of Maine in one trip really gives you a taste for what makes Maine such a special place.
+Getting a chance to see the rugged coast of Maine gives you a taste for what makes Maine such a special place.
 You will meet real Mainers, but very few tourists, making it a great trip if you want to get away from the crowds but still be outdoors this summer.
 There are some things to keep in mind though, including:

 Save this to Pinterest